 Host hardware recommendations

-To run the Simics simulator efficiently, the host machine must have:
+To run the Intel Simics simulator efficiently, the host machine should have:

 - A recent Intel processor, preferably 11th generation Intel® Core® processor or later or 3rd generation Intel® Xeon® Scalable processor or later